OleksandrDemian/limo/packages/article/README.md

 ```

 ## Run the server
 Now that all the components are in place, and App is implemented, the only remaining thing is to run it.
-We will need to bundle the app using `esbuild` and executed the bundle with node.
+We will need to bundle the app using `esbuild` and execute the bundle with node.

 ### bundle script
 ```javascript